SYME STUDENT LIFE

 Lights Out

-(4) everyone is to be in their own bed and
+4. Everyone must be in their own bed

 *SYME class schedule is different every term and this is just an example.